HHJPZhao/Primer-Design-for-STTM/README.md

 Primer Design for the STTM Technology
-Short Tandem Target Mimic for microRNA
+Perl/BioPerl Scripts for Short Tandem Target Mimic for microRNA